San Diego Juvenile Detention Sexual Abuse Lawsuits

 Representing Survivors of Sexual Abuse in California Juvenile Detention and Residential Treatment Facilities in San Diego County

-Widespread reports of sexual abuse within San Diego juvenile detention centers and youth residential facilities have led to a growing number of San Diego juvenile detention center sexual abuse lawsuits.
+Widespread reports within San Diego juvenile detention centers and youth residential facilities have led to a growing number of San Diego juvenile detention center sexual abuse lawsuits.
+San Diego County is currently facing lawsuits from at least two dozen alleged victims of sex abuse in juvenile detention centers, with several sex abuse lawsuits and class action lawsuits filed to hold the county accountable.

 Survivors have described abuse by correctional officers, counselors, and other staff, often while they were minors in custody.
-Many are only now coming forward, years or even decades later, to hold these institutions accountable.
+Many are only now coming forward, even though the abuse happened decades ago, due to changes in the law that allow survivors to file claims long after the incidents occurred.

 At Injury Lawyer Team, we represent survivors with care and determination, helping them pursue compensation and justice through civil claims.